-3.3 Program of Demands
+3.2 Bargaining Input Call and Program of Demands

-- 3.3.1 At least six (6) months prior to serving Notice to Bargain, the PSAC Negotiations Section will prepare a program of suggested demands that accompanies the input call.
-These demands will be derived in part from demands that remained on the table from the last round, new developments in collective bargaining, ongoing research and the priorities and goals of the union. - 3.3.2 The form of the program of demands may vary from round to round, but in all cases, it will contain the principle advanced by the demand and its rationale. - 3.3.3 The proposed program of demands will be reviewed by the Collective Bargaining Committee of the NBoD, who will review it and, if satisfied, recommend its adoption by the NBoD.

-3.3.4 At the same time that the proposed program of demands is reviewed and adopted, a determination will be made as to whether or not the number of demands that each Component may submit will be limited and, if so, what that limit will be.
+- 3.2.1 Where possible, the PSAC shall issue an input call at least six (6) months prior to serving Notice to Bargain. - 3.2.2 Where possible the PSAC Negotiations Section will prepare a program of suggested demands for discussion at the National Bargaining Conference and for consideration by the bargaining team.
+These demands will be derived in part from demands that remained on the table from the last round, new developments in collective bargaining, ongoing research and the priorities and goals of the union. - 3.2.3 The proposed program of demands will be reviewed by the Collective Bargaining Committee of the NBoD, who will review it and, if satisfied, recommend its adoption by the NBoD. - 3.2.4 As part of the bargaining input process, a determination will be made by the NBoD, based on the consideration of a recommendation from the CBC of the NBoD, as to whether or not the number of demands that each Component may submit will be limited and, if so, what that limit will be. - 3.2.5 The Component shall ensure that each proposal is sent electronically to the PSAC Negotiations Section within the timeframe set out in the input call.
+Each proposal shall contain a rationale, identify the submitting Local/Branch and be provided in both official languages.